Reference Data in Finance: Essential Foundation for Financial Operations

 Emerge technologies are transformed reference data management:

-automate data quality improvement and entity matching -
+- Ai and machine learning automate data quality improvement and entity matching

-extract reference data from unstructured sources -
+- Natural language processing extract reference data from unstructured sources

-blockchain base reference data sharing -
+- Distribute ledger technology blockchain base reference data sharing

-scalable platforms for reference data management
+- Cloud base solutions scalable platforms for reference data management

 Expand scope